Eloverflow/blogproject/README.md

 # Blogproject

 This is an open-source Blog project made by Mirageflow Inc.
-- MongoDB as database
+- MongoDB as Database
-- ExpressJS API as backend
+- ExpressJS API as Back-End
-- AngularJS Application as front-end
+- AngularJS Application as Front-End

 The project includes theses features:
 - Posts Listing